Tomason34/hacksmarter-cors-labs/README.md

-⚠️ Disclosure: This write‑up was created with AI assistance, not me, but I did all the actual lab work, testing, and screenshots.
+⚠️ Disclosure: This write‑up was created with AI assistance, not by the Author, but I did all the actual lab work, testing, and screenshots.
 # HackSmarter CORS Labs

 ## Overview